wp-plugins/bulletproof-security/readme.txt

 == Frequently Asked Questions ==

-= BulletProof Security .46 was released on 3-9-2011 =

-There is currently an issue going on with the Last Updated date not showing the correct last update date.

 = How does the BulletProof Security Plugin work? =

 The BulletProof Security Plugin is a secure radio button form that allows you to